ElementsProject/elementsproject.github.io/elements-code-tutorial/blockchain.md

 We'll assume that you have already run the [Installing Elements]({{ site.url }}/elements-code-tutorial/installing-elements) and [Setting up your working environment]({{ site.url }}/elements-code-tutorial/working-environment) tutorial sections to install and prepare elements.

-In order to run Elements as a stand-alone blockchain we will make use of a few parameters that can be added to the elements.conf file or passed in on node start up.
+In order to run Elements as a standalone blockchain we will make use of a few parameters that can be added to the elements.conf file or passed in on node start up.
 They are:

 <div class="console-output">defaultpeggedassetname